Blindness is the inability to see anything, including light.

 - congenital glaucoma

-- retinopathy of prematurity (when the blood vessels that supply the retina are not fully developed in premature babies)
+- retinopathy of prematurity (ROP), which occurs in premature babies when the blood vessels that supply their retina aren’t fully developed

-- visual inattention (delayed development of the child’s visual system)
+- visual inattention, or delayed development of your child’s visual system

 The following categories of people are at risk for blindness:

 A thorough eye exam by an optometrist will help determine the cause of your blindness or partial loss of vision.

 Your eye doctor will administer a series of tests that measure:

 - the clarity of your vision